tcgvision/cardflux-web/README.md

 5. Submit a pull request to main

 ## 📄 License
-This project is proprietary and developed by the TCG Vision founding team.
+This project is proprietary and developed by the CardFlux founding team.

 ## 🧙 About the Project
-TCG Vision is being built by competitive players, shop owners, and engineers who deeply understand the problems of managing physical card games in the modern world.
+CardFlux is being built by competitive players, shop owners, and engineers who deeply understand the problems of managing physical card games in the modern world.
 We aim to revolutionize TCG operations — starting with AI.

 ## 📚 Learn More
 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources: